 You must complete the minimum number of exercises, and run and swim within the times specified below.
 STO selection is extremely competitive; you should give your very best effort, which should be well beyond the minimums.

-STOs receive the same initial training as enlisted combat controllers, a process that takes approximately 8-10 months, followed by 12 months of Advanced Skills Training (AST).
-The entire training program includes eight schools.
-Training consists of the following schools
+STOs receive the same initial training as enlisted combat controllers, a process that takes approximately 8-10 months, followed by 12 months of advanced skills training (AST).
+Training consists of these eight schools

-Those Eligible for Special Tactics Officer must be current active duty officer, cadet, or enlisted personnel with OTS and positive STO selection.
+Those eligible to be a special tactics officer must be a current active-duty officer, cadet or enlisted personnel with officer training school (OTS) and positive Special Tactics officer selection.
 There are no civilian to STO recruiting programs at this time.
-You must become an Air Force Officer then request a release from chosen career field to initiate a valid selection package.
+You must become an Air Force officer, then request a release from your chosen career field to initiate a valid selection package.